theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLib.rst

   :return: Boolean showing whether the function succeeded or not
   :rtype: Boolean

-.. py:function:: FilSetCommTimeouts(file port, variable cfgFile)
+.. ven:function:: FilSetCommTimeouts(file port, variable cfgFile)

   This function sets the time-out parameters for all read and write operations on a specified communication resource.
 The structure that contains the time-out information is as shown below.
 Each entry in the structure is optional and overwrites the default value in parentheses.